-Asthma medication linked with arrhythmias in children, young adultsMay 22nd, 2012 in Immunology /
+Asthma medication linked with arrhythmias in children, young adultsMay 22, 2012 in Medicine & Health / Immunology

 Use of inhaled anticholinergics (IACs) has been associated with an increased risk of potentially dangerous heart arrhythmias among young asthma patients, according to a study conducted by researchers at the University of Illinois at Chicago.
 The medications are commonly used to help control asthma flare-ups, and recent studies have shown that they may be an effective treatment option for routine asthma management.